A Dynamic Industry With Endless Possibilities

 - Brazing and Soldering

 This program content has been developed to meet the welding standards established by the National Center for Construction Education Research (NCCER), whose goal is to develop a safe and productive workforce by using a standardized training and credentialing program for the industry.
 Classes will be offered during the evening, Monday through Thursday, or during the day on Saturday.
+This noncredit certificate program provides academic credits that can be used towards specific credit-bearing degree program upon completion and enrollment in the credit degree program.
+Students are eligible for 20 college credits upon completion of this program and passing the corresponding certification exams.
+For more details, please view our Prior Learning Assessment.

 Students who successfully complete this course will be eligible to take industry certifications to validate their skills as a professional welder.
 (Note: The cost for certification is not included.)